nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 64-bit filesystems have much higher limits; consult the documentation for your filesystem.

-.. note:: The ownCloud sync client is not affected by these upload limits as it is uploading files in smaller chunks.
+.. note:: The Nextcloud sync client is not affected by these upload limits as it is uploading files in smaller chunks.

 System Configuration